-Whenever a patent is issued and it appears that a person was a joint inventor, but was omitted by error and without deceptive intention on his part, the Commissioner may, on application of all the parties and assignees, with proof of the facts and such other requirements as may be imposed, issue a certificate adding his name to the patent as a joint inventor.
+Whenever through error a person is named in an issued patent as the inventor, or through error an inventor is not named in an issued patent and such error arose without any deceptive intention on his part, the Commissioner may, on application of all the parties and assignees, with proof of the facts and such other requirements as may be imposed, issue a certificate correcting such error.

-The misjoinder or nonjoinder of joint inventors shall not invalidate a patent, if such error can be corrected as provided in this section.
+The error of omitting inventors or naming persons who are not inventors shall not invalidate the patent in which such error occurred if it can be corrected as provided in this section.
 The court before which such matter is called in question may order correction of the patent on notice and hearing of all parties concerned and the Commissioner shall issue a certificate accordingly.

 37 CFR 1.324.
-Correction of error in joining inventor.
-Whenever a patent is issued and it appears that there was a misjoinder or non-joinder of inventors and that such misjoinder or omission occurred by error and without deceptive intention, the Commissioner may, on application of all the parties and the assignees and satisfactory proof of the facts, or on order of a court before which such matter is called in question, issue a certificate deleting the misjoined inventor from the patent or adding the non-joined inventor to the patent.
+Correction of inventorship in patent.

+Whenever a patent is issued and it appears that the correct inventor or inventors were not named through error without deceptive intention on the part of the actual inventor or inventors, the Commissioner may, on petition of all the parties and the assignees and satisfactory proof of the facts and payment of the fee set forth in § 1.20(b), or on order of a court before which such matter is called in question, issue a certificate naming only the actual inventor or inventors.

-The "satisfactory proof of facts" required by 37 CFR 1.324 must be of the same type and character as the proof required to justify converting an application, as described in § 201.03.
-An oath or declaration of the type required by 37 CFR 1.65 corresponding to the newly asserted inventorship must be submitted.
+The "satisfactory proof of facts" required by 37 CFR 1.324 must be of the same type and character as the proof required to justify correcting inventorship in an application, as described in § 201.03.
+An oath or declaration of the type required by 37 CFR 1.63 corresponding to the newly asserted inventorship must be submitted.
+The fee for correction of inventorship is \$120 (37 CFR 1.20(b)).

-→ 1485 Handling of Requests for Certificates of Correction [R-1]
+1485 Handling of Request for Certificates of Correction

-Requests for certificates of correction will be forwarded by the Correspondence and Mail Division, to the Decision and Certificate of Correction Branch of the Patent Issue Division, where they will be listed in a permanent record book.
+Requests for certificates of correction will be forwarded by the Correspondence and Mail Division, to the Certificate of Correction Branch of the Publishing Division, where they will be listed in a permanent record book.

-Determination as to whether an error has been made, the responsibility for the error, if any, and whether the error is of such a nature as to justify the issuance of a certificate of correction will be made by the Decision and Certificate of Correction Branch.
+Determination as to whether an error has been made, the responsibility for the error, if any, and whether the error is of such a nature as to justify the issuance of a certificate of correction will be made by the Certificate of Correction Branch.
 If a report is necessary in making such determination, the case will be forwarded to the appropriate group with a request that the report be furnished.
-If no certificate is to issue, the party making the request is so notified and the request, report, if any, and copy of the communication to the person making the request are placed in the file and entered thereon under "Contents" by the Decision and Certificate of Correction Branch.
+If no certificate is to issue, the party making the request is so notified and the request, report, if any, and copy of the communication to the person making the request are placed in the file and entered thereon under "Contents" by the Certificate of Correction Branch.
 The case is then returned to the patented files.
-If a certificate is to issue, it will be prepared and forwarded to the person making the request by the Patent Issue Division.
+If a certificate is to issue, it will be prepared and forwarded to the person making the request by the Publishing Division.
 In that case, the request, the report, if any, and a copy of the letter transmitting the certificate of correction to the person making the request will be placed in the file and entered thereon under "Contents".

-Applicants, or their attorneys or agents, are urged to submit the text of the correction on a special Certificate of Correction Form, PTO-1050, which can serve as the camera copy for use in direct offset printing of the certificate of correction.
-Both parts of form PTO-1050 must accompany the request since the second part will be placed in the application file for internal
+Applicants, or their attorneys or agents, are urged to submit the text of the correction on a special Certificate of Correction form, PTO-1050, which can serve as the camera copy for use in direct offset printing of the certificate of correction.
+Both parts of form PTO-1050 must accompany the request since the second part will be placed in the application file for internal use.